-The Company reports its investment in European Cities Partnership SCSp ("ECF") and Asia Pacific Cities Fund ("APCF"), investment funds managed by an affiliate of TIAA, (the "International Affiliated Funds") under the equity method of accounting.
+The Company reports its investment in European Cities Partnership SCSp ("ECF") and Asia Pacific Cities Fund ("APCF"), investment funds managed by an affiliate of TIAA, (the "International Affiliated Funds") under the equity method of accounting as it has significant influence over these investments.
 The equity method income (loss) from the investments in the International Affiliated Funds represent the Company's allocable share of each fund's net income or loss, which includes income and expense, realized gains and losses, and unrealized appreciation or depreciation as determined from the financial statements of ECF and APCF (which carry investments at fair value in accordance with the applicable GAAP) and is reported as Income (Loss) from Equity Investment in Unconsolidated International Affiliated Funds on the Company's Consolidated Statement of Operations.